therabona/therabona-middleman/source/articles/2014-08-19-of-lebanovskyi-and-kyiv.html.markdown

 To Lobanovskyi, football was a system that comprised of 22 elements, with each subsystem of 11 moving around in their areas of the pitch, with laws dictating what could be done and what could not.
 In theory, if Dynamo were to come up a team that played exactly like them, the two subsystems would cancel each other out and the match would end in a draw.

-“The first thing we have in mind is to strive for new courses of action that will not allow the opponent to adapt to our style of play.
+> “The first thing we have in mind is to strive for new courses of action that will not allow the opponent to adapt to our style of play.
 If an opponent has adjusted himself to our style of play and found a counterplay, then we need to find a new strategy.
 That is the dialectic of the game.
 You have to go forward in such a way and with such a range of attacking options that it will force the opponent to make a mistake.
-In other words, it’s necessary to force the opponent into the condition you want them to be in.” – Valeriy Lobanovskyi
+In other words, it’s necessary to force the opponent into the condition you want them to be in.”
+> <footer><cite>Valeriy Lobanovskyi</cite></footer>

 Naturally, Lobanovskyi discovered early on the importance of strength and stamina in his teams, as well as mental capacity.
 His use of computers was integral to the preparations.
 Mountains of statistics were compiled and players would be subjected to intense physical training sessions as well as mental tests.
 Players were expected to memorise the positions of all teammates across the pitch; in the event that a player found himself in a foreign position, he would be able to play the ball to a teammate effortlessly and quickly, giving the opposition no time to react.
 This training style created a team of physically and intellectually superior players – the exact type of player Lobanovskyi required to ensure optimum results from his pressing system.

-“Players have to react faster.
+> “Players have to react faster.
 Every moment, every action happens faster.
-Think faster, act faster – this is the football of the future.” – Valeriy Lobanovskyi
+Think faster, act faster – this is the football of the future.”
+> <footer><cite>Valeriy Lobanovskyi</cite></footer>

 The results certainly backed up his methods, even if not all of his players took kindly to them.
 Winning the Soviet League eight times certainly proved his credentials as a manager, especially with Dynamo being the only Ukrainian club to pose a threat to the dominance of larger, wealthier Russian clubs.
 Club legends such as Oleg Blokhin, Igor Belanov and Andriy Shevchenko all thrived under his tutelage, with each of them going on to win the prestigious Ballon d’Or in their careers.